-Vishen Lakhiani, Founder of Mindvalley University, created a guidance system when it comes to careers and answering “what should I do for a living?”.
+Vishen Lakhiani, the founder of Mindvalley, created a guidance system when it comes to careers and answering “what should I do for a living?”.

-This system is called The Career Quadrean which was created through the process of going through thousands of interview for potential employees for Mindvalley.
+This system is called The Career Quadrean, which was created through the process of going through thousands of interviews for potential employees for Mindvalley.

-Vishen say that most people follow the wrong ideas when they are looking for a job or career they are searching for.
-For instance, most people look for security, money or prestige and not for the real reasons that matter.
+Vishen says that most people follow the wrong ideas when they are looking for a job or career they are searching for.
+For instance, most people look for security, money, or prestige and not for the real reasons that matter.

 The Career Quadrean follows, as the name suggests, four quadrants.